-Vienna has almost 900 years of Jewish history.
-To get a thorough idea of the Jewish community in Vienna in the past and present, tour the Jewish Museum Vienna.
-It brims with stories in every information board, object, video and quote.
-I have been at the museum to learn more about the Jewish part of my family.
+Where in Vienna to best absorb its 900 years of Jewish history?
+To track the Jewish community in Vienna over the past centuries, tour the Jewish Museum Vienna.
+Since its restructuring, it brims with stories on every information board, object, video and quote.
+As I wanted to learn more about the Jewish part of my family I visited the museum.
+Read my review.

 Museum’s Main Building

-Gerti stopped in front of a red velvet cloth embroidered with golden Hebrew letters, a crown and a laurel wreath: ‘This Tora coat is from the Montefiore prayer house, one of many civil praying institutions in Vienna before the War.
+When Gerti stopped in front of a red velvet cloth her face lit up: Pointing at the embroidered with golden Hebrew letters, a crown and a laurel wreath she explained: ‘This Tora coat is from the Montefiore prayer house, one of many civil praying institutions in Vienna before the War.
 It is my absolute favourite.
-Imagine, this prayer house was founded by the Association of Baggage Porters of North West Train Station…’
+Imagine, this prayer house was founded by the Association of Baggage Porters of North West Train Station!’

 Most appalling was a collection of walking sticks topped with anti-Semitic Jewish heads.
 Three dozen anti-Jewish porcelain figures turned their backs on me.
 Their faces – together with my own, which is no coincidence – appear in the mirror behind.